decobray/Data-Science-Projects/README.md

 # Data Science Portfolio

-Repository containing portfolio of data science projects competed, or in progress for academic and self-learning.
+Hi.
+My name is Lee Yonghae.
+This is my repository containing portfolio of data science projects competed, or in progress for academic and self-learning.
 All Projects are presented in jupyter-notebook format.

 Python: NumPy, Pandas, Seaborn, Matplotlib, scipy.stats